Current Graduate Students

 Thomas earned a MA in Media, Technology, and Games at the University of Copenhagen, and a BA from Northwestern University in American Studies.
 He is studying mass media network technology as refracted through the American legal system.

-Graduate Affiliate - Art History, entered 2014
+Graduate Affiliate - Sociology, entered 2022

 talia.shabtay@u.northwestern.edu